UW-GDA/uruguay_droughts/README.md

 ### 4 - Plots

-* Construct Kernel density plots and returning period plots for the three variables and periods of time.
+* Construct Kernel density plots and returning period plots for the three variables.

 ## Expected outcomes

 There are two expected outcomes:

-1- Kernel density plots (number of consecutive drought months) for the three time periods.
+1- Kernel density plots for the three time periods.

-2- Returning period plots (number of consecutive drought months) for the three time periods.
+2- Returning period plots for the three time periods.

 ## Results